msimbao/light/README.md

 ## Background

 The device is a machine that changes the lighting of a room based on what the occupants of the room need.
 This type of Chromotherapy has been in existence since 2000 BCE when the Egyptians and hemetican Greeks had treatment sanctuaries with rooms of different colors which had different healing qualities [1](https://www.naturalnews.com/036483_light_therapy_health_science.html).
 Of late, modern studies reported by the New York times and even MIT’s Richard J.Wurtman has shown that individual colors can treat premature babies of jaundice (30,000 children are treated each year instead of having dangerous blood transfusions), prevent black lung disease, improve work ability and even reduce aggression in violent juveniles [2](https://www.naturalnews.com/036483_light_therapy_health_science.html).

+## Design Side Note

+The lamp was made using a wooden box painted white with a 3D printed geometric dog I designed.
+The lamp was meant to be minimalist but aesthetically pleasing and the 3D image can be anything depending on the preference of the user.
+IT just creates something nice to look at.

 ## Prerequisites